25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 HOW TO MOVE AROUND IN BAJA CALIFORNIA

-Local Busses in Baja California
+Local Buses in Baja California

-Autobuses Aguila offers transportation all around Baja California connecting the major cities.
-Their service has been improving over the years and it’s a comfortable way to travel if you are not in a hurry.
+Autobuses Aguila offers transportation all around Baja California, connecting the major cities.
+Their service has been improving over the years, and it’s a comfortable way to travel if you are not in a hurry.

 Car Rental

-I always vouch for a car rental and even more in Baja California where you can drive freely and safely around and reach spectacular remote areas where local transportation won’t go.
+I always vouch for a car rental and even more in Baja California, where you can drive freely and safely around and reach spectacular remote areas where local transportation won’t go.

-You can rent a car, and you will find a lot of car rentals agencies around, but you should be careful of the very low rates that are advertised but will inflate significantly when you need to add insurance and all the extras, which you will need.
+You can rent a car, and you will find a lot of car rental agencies around, but you should be careful of the very low rates that are advertised but will inflate significantly when you need to add insurance and all the extras, which you will need.

 WHAT TO PACK FOR TRAVELING IN BAJA CALIFORNIA